Burundi March 18-23, 2023

 History.
 The Germans founded the town of Gitega in 1912 back when Burundi was part of German East Africa.

 Transportation.
 Gitega was served by Gitega Airport, which is now defunct.
 Gitega is served by four National Roads (Routes Nationales, RN): RN2 connects it with Bujumbura through the northwest, via Muramvya and Bujumbura Rural provinces.
-RN15 leads to the north of country, towards Ngozi and continuing on to Rwanda, while passing through the ancient royal court of Gishora; RN12, which separates from RN15 on the outskirts of Gitega, heads northeast to serve the provinces of Karuzi and Muyinga.
+RN15 leads to the north of the country, towards Ngozi and continues to Rwanda, while passing through the ancient royal court of Gishora; RN12, which separates from RN15 on the outskirts of Gitega, heads northeast to serve the provinces of Karuzi and Muyinga.
 The last is RN3, which heads towards the southwest towards Rumonge and Lake Tanganyika.

 National Museum of Gitega.
-(1955) has good ethnographic collection, archaeology and historical photographs of the royal families of the 19th century.
+(1955) has a good ethnographic collection, archaeology and historical photographs of the royal families of the 19th century.
 Some very interesting things I have not seen before, mostly ethnography.
 10,000BF

-After the museum, I stopped at a hotel to eat (I missed supper for the last two nights – slept through dinner at AK’s and had no where to eat last night).
+After the museum, I stopped at a hotel to eat (I missed supper for the last two nights – slept through dinner at AK’s and had nowhere to eat last night).

 La résidence royale du Burundi : Le cas de Gishora (09/05/2007).
 Burundi was a monarchy from the 15th century until 1966.
 Each king had capitals scattered around the country.
 They were more concentrated in the Muramvya region.
 At the end of each year, the royal court organized the sorghum sowing festival in which the ritualists of Gishora participated, among others.
 The royal domain of Gishora was founded in the first half of the 19th century.
 It is located on the top of the Gishora hill in the commune of Giheta 7 km from the town of Gitega.

 Gishora has three unequal courtyards – the first courtyard holds the sacred drums.
-The second royal court, includes the royal residence.
+The second royal court includes the royal residence.
 The backyard includes the dwelling of the servants and the hut of worship.

 NGOZI (pop 2008 – 39,774) is a town located in central northern Burundi, 125 km northeast of Bujumbura, and 83 km north of Gitega.
 Elevation 5,925 feet (1,806 m) above mean sea level.

 The residents in the town and surrounding communities are primarily subsistence agriculturalists who also keep domesticated animals, primarily cattle.
 Crops raised include maize, sweet potatoes, coffee, bananas, cassava, beans and tea.
-Light industrial activities include the processing of tea and mining of tin ore.
+Light industrial activities include the processing of tea and the mining of tin ore.

 ON Belem Hotel.
 I decided to treat myself to a nice hotel.
 It is very popular and books out early.